-In Instant Pot, add onion, carrots, garlic, split peas, potatoes, stock, bay leaves and pepper.
+In Instant Pot, add soup bones, onion, carrots, garlic, split peas, potatoes, water or stock, bay leaves and pepper.
 Pot shouldn’t be more than 2/3 full.**

 After display beeps and says OFF, soup is ready but Instant Pot needs to bring pressure down before you can open it, which will be indicated by a dropped down float valve.
 You can let it do it on its own which will take about 30 minutes – Natural Release.
 OR you can do Quick Release by turning pressure valve to Venting position, which takes 3-4 minutes.
 I recommend doing so outside to avoid the mess and smell.